microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

 The Shared Tree design minimizes the amount of stuff (code, formats, data, etc) in the first category and attempts to keep items in the first category as simple and independent as practical.

-For example, the merge resolution logic for sequences is defined as a single component, and if it needs changes that are incompatible (for example an improvement to merge resolution), its possible to simply author a new version of this logic, and select between both at runtime based on either protocol version or schema.
+For example, the merge resolution logic for sequences is defined as a single component, and if it needs changes that are incompatible (for example an improvement to merge resolution), it's possible to simply author a new version of this logic, and select between both at runtime based on either protocol version or schema.

 Additionally the Shared Tree architecture organizes these components such that if needed they can be replaced incrementally.
-For example, the tree reading and editing API is build on-top of cursors.
+For example, the tree reading and editing API is built on-top of cursors.
 A different version of this API can be authored, tested and adopted side by side with the old one with minimum difficulty.
 If the underlying tree storage (`forest`) changes, the tree API components (`editable-tree`) will not be impacted.
 Similarly if the cursor API needed to change, forest could add support for the new one (without dropping the old one), then users could migrate incrementally.
-This kind concurrent multi-version support is extra important for cases which fall into category one above (impact data compatibility not just API compatibility).
+This kind of concurrent multi-version support is extra important for cases which fall into category one above (impact data compatibility not just API compatibility).
 For example shared tree can introduce a new version of editing primitives and/or merge semantics for a field kind (for example sequence, see below), which applications can opt into in their schema in a compatible way.